 - Government property.
 Government properties usually have more protection from slip and fall lawsuits than a store or private residence, but that does not mean they do not have to maintain their properties.
 However, slip and falls on government properties are often more difficult to prove than slip and falls at other places.

 Why Hire Us?

-If you suffered an injury due to a slip and fall, you may be entitled to compensation for your medical bills, lost income and pain and suffering, among other losses.
-Our firm has ears of experience handling these types of cases, and there is no fee unless you receive an award or settlement.
-For a free (no obligation) case evaluation, call our toll free number or fill out a contact form online.
+If you suffered an injury due to a slip and fall in Rhode Island, you may be entitled to compensation for your medical bills, lost income and pain and suffering, among other losses.
+Our Rhode Island Slip and Fall lawyers have years of experience handling these types of cases, and there is no fee unless you receive an award or settlement.
+For a free (no obligation) case evaluation, call our toll free number at 1-800-992-6878 or fill out a contact form online.